-Section 2(2)(g) of the GIC Education Act Regulations defines integrated programs as follows:
+Section 2(1) of the Teacher Certification Regulations defines integrated programs as follows:

 “Integrated Program” means an individual program of studies developed by a teacher in consultation with a university, consisting of:

 - any combination of academic and professional courses that are interrelated, and